ShaneR31/credit-card-fraud-detection/README.md

   - Identified key patterns and insights that differentiate fraudulent transactions from non-fraudulent ones.

 - **Model Selection and Hyperparameter Tuning**:
-  - Evaluated multiple models: Logistic Regression, Random Forest, Gradient Boosting, and XGBoost.
+  - Evaluated Logistic Regression, Random Forest, Gradient Boosting, and XGBoost models.
   - Used GridSearchCV for hyperparameter tuning, optimizing for the ROC AUC score.

 - **Model Performance Evaluation**: